top of page

 Dining

-Preventing dinner table anxiety by learning and using your table manners when you are young gives you confidence that last a lifetime.
+Preventing dinner table anxiety by learning and using proper table manners when a child is young imparts confidence that last a lifetime.

 The completion of this, the final module, culminates in an afternoon high tea at the Getty Center Museum.